jgrodziski/keycloak-clojure/doc/docs/concepts.md

 * **Client Secret**: This is a secret password that only the Client and Authorization Server know.
 This allows them to securely share information privately behind the scenes.
 This is typically for your backend that you materialize as a client.
 Keycloak expects your backend to be able to holds some confidentiality, therefore holding a secret to prove its identity with Keycloak.
 * **Authorization Code**: A short-lived temporary code the Client gives the Authorization Server in exchange for an Access Token used during authorization code grant.

-The following schema represents the related OAuth and OIDC concepts.
+The following schema represents the related OAuth and OIDC concepts:
 <img src="https://raw.githubusercontent.com/jgrodziski/keycloak-clojure/master/resources/oauth-oidc-concepts.png" width="720" alt="OAuth and OpenID connect OIDC concepts" />